John Colman Rashleigh: Career

 Rashleigh, who was referred to as a radical, was active in pro-Catholic politics for many years, and was known as a leading figure among the gentry in the parliamentary reform movement. in 1820, he wrote an open letter to Prime Minister George Canning regarding Canning's "laboured and volunteer attack on the Friends of Parliamentary Reform."

 After Rashleigh had been awarded his baronetcy, he "acknowledged that the peers had a 'valuable' constitutional role to play, as a 'patrician barrier' between the pretensions of the crown and 'popular passions and caprice', but they were now opposed to both and had forgotten that their privileges were 'a trust for the benefit of the people'."

 He was High Sheriff of Cornwall in 1813.
 On 30 September 1831, he was created Rashleigh Baronet of Prideaux, by Lord Grey's government.

 Personal life

-On 24 May 1808, he married Harriet Williams, a daughter of banker and politician Robert Williams, Esq. of Bridehead in County Durham MP.
-Her brother was Robert Williams, MP for Dorchester.
-Before her death on 7 July 1831, they were the parents of four children:
+On 24 May 1808, he married Harriet Williams (1777-1832), a daughter of banker and politician Robert Williams, Esq. of Bridehead near Dorchester MP and his wife Jane Chassereau, daughter of the successful Huguenot fanmaker François/Francis Chassereau and Anne Johannot, also of Huguenot refugee parents.
+Harriet’s elder brother was Robert Williams, Tory MP for Dorchester. and her younger brother William Williams (Weymouth MP) was Whig MP for Weymouth and Melcombe Regis.

+Before Harriet’s death on 7 July 1832, they were the parents of four children: